jrheisler/cmKanban/TASKS.md

-The top task in each column is under the heading.
-Separate them
+Move the top task in each column down the height of the card.
+So, move it down the height of one card.